kbengine/kbengine/kbe/src/lib/python/Doc/library/functions.rst

      size" and falling back on :attr:`io.DEFAULT_BUFFER_SIZE`.
 On many systems, the buffer will typically be 4096 or 8192 bytes long.

-   * "Interactive" text files (files for which :meth:`isatty` returns True) use line buffering.
+   * "Interactive" text files (files for which :meth:`~io.IOBase.isatty` returns ``True``) use line buffering.
 Other text files use the policy described above for binary files.

    *encoding* is the name of the encoding used to decode or encode the file.
    This should only be used in text mode.
 The default encoding is platform